google/pts-bot/doc/pts-tests.md

 ### Test Strategy

-In Bluetooth testing, only the observable behavior of the implementation is tested, i.e., the interactions of an implementation with its environment; no references are made to the internal structure of the protocol implementation (i.e., only black-box testing is performed).
+In Bluetooth testing, only the observable behavior of the implementation is tested; the interactions of an implementation with its environment; no references are made to the internal structure of the protocol implementation (only black-box testing is performed).

 The Bluetooth Test Suites define the roles of the Lower Tester (LT) and Upper Tester (UT) and the role of the Implementation Under Test (IUT), where